-- Unsafe and low-quality health care ruins lives and costs the world trillions of dollars every year, we must do more to improve the quality and safety of health services globally.
+- Unsafe and low-quality health care ruins live and cost the world trillions of dollars every year, we must do more to improve the quality and safety of health services globally.

 - At its heart, primary health care is about caring for people and helping them improve their health or maintain their well-being, rather than just treating a single disease or condition.